What are software testing tools and how do they work?

 Why should you use software testing tools?

-Software testing tools identify bugs and performance issues in an application before it is deployed to ensure its reliability, functionality, and security.
-Automating repetitive testing processes decreases manual effort and improves accuracy.
-These tools can enhance software quality, reduce development time, and support continuous integration and deployment (CI/CD) workflows.
+Software testing tools catch bugs and performance issues before an application is deployed, which protects its reliability, functionality, and security.
+Automating repetitive testing cuts manual effort and improves accuracy.
+Over time, these tools improve software quality, shorten development time, and support continuous integration and deployment (CI/CD) workflows.
+The alternative, testing everything by hand as a project grows, tends to slow releases down and makes it harder to catch problems consistently as the codebase gets bigger.

-Identifies security vulnerabilities to ensure software complies with industry and data protection standards.
-Examines potential hazards, such as data breaches, unauthorized access, and security vulnerabilities.
-Satisfies the requirements of GDPR, HIPAA, and ISO to ensure secure app usage.
-Reduces the likelihood of cyber threats through the use of automated security testing.
+Security-focused testing finds vulnerabilities so software stays in line with industry and data protection standards.
+It checks for risks such as data breaches and unauthorized access, and it supports the requirements behind GDPR, HIPAA, and ISO standards.
+Automating these scans reduces the chance of cyber threats slipping through unnoticed.

 What are the key features of software testing tools?